Impact of diabetes

 In 2018–19, an estimated $3.0 billion of expenditure in the Australian health system was attributed to diabetes, representing 2.3% of total disease expenditure.
 Of the $3.0 billion in expenditure:

 - type 2 diabetes represented 61%

 See Health system expenditure.

-Based on data from the National Hospital Morbidity Database for 2019–20, mothers with pre-existing diabetes (and to a lesser extent, gestational diabetes) had higher rates of caesarean section, induced labour, pre-existing and gestational hypertension, and pre-eclampsia compared with mothers with no diabetes in pregnancy.
+Based on data from the NHMD for 2020–21, mothers with pre-existing diabetes (and to a lesser extent, gestational diabetes) were more prone to complications during pregnancy and intervention in childbirth with higher rates of caesarean section, induced labour, pre-existing and gestational hypertension, and pre-eclampsia compared with mothers with no diabetes in pregnancy.

 Babies of mothers living with diabetes in pregnancy are also at an increased risk of childhood metabolic syndrome, obesity, impaired glucose tolerance, and type 2 diabetes in later life (Clausen et al. 2007; Kim et al. 2012; Zhao et al. 2016).